qwaneu/qwaneu.github.io/_drafts/dimensional-planning-2.md

 ## Summary

-We can apply the Dirt Road/Cobblestone Road/Highway metaphor of Dimensional Planning not only to whole releases, but to individual features as well.
+We can apply the Dirt Road-Cobblestone Road-Highway metaphor of Dimensional Planning not only to whole releases, but also to individual features.
 We can define Dirt Road, Cobblestone Road, and Highway versions of a feature.

 This facilitates iterative development of features and user stories.
 A story can